tytydraco/yessleep/out/The_seashore_holds_greater_dangers_than_sleeper_waves.md

 “She’s four,” I said.
 “Big for her age.”
 I felt myself relaxing a bit, slowly realizing she was just trying to make a connection, not there to question my parenting.

-“Is that your friend, mom?” asked Lia, and I smiled.
+“Who are you talking to?” asked Lia, and I smiled.

 “Just a nice lady,” I said.